 In the meantime, many states and local governments have taken steps to establish GHG standards and emission reduction programmes, and several groups of states are developing regional CAT programmes.
-The Regional Greenhouse Gas Initiative (RGGI), made up of most of the northeastern US states, continues to apply to GHG emissions from fossil fuel burning power plants.
-The Western Climate Initiative, which includes most of the western states as well as many Canadian provinces and Mexican states, continues to develop an economy-wide CAT programme that is scheduled to go into effect in 2012.
-California is continuing to implement its ambitious AB 32 programme, including adoption in October 2011 of the final CAT regulation.
+The Regional Greenhouse Gas Initiative (RGGI), made up of most of the north-eastern US states, continues to apply to GHG emissions from fossil fuel burning power plants.
+The Western Climate Initiative, which includes most of the western states as well as many Canadian provinces and Mexican states, continues to develop an economy-wide CAT programme that is designed to be fully implemented in 2015.
+California is continuing to implement its ambitious AB 32 programme, including adoption of the final CAT regulation.
 The regulation covers 85 per cent of GHG emissions in California and will apply in 2013 for industrial sources and in 2015 for fuel distributors.

-7 Protection of fresh water and seawater How are fresh water and seawater, and their associated land, protected?
+7 Protection of fresh water and seawater

+How are fresh water and seawater, and their associated land, protected?